skivdal/ImageHat/README.md

 **ImageHat** is a Python package designed to extract and inspect metadata from binary image and video files.
 The project focuses on providing a powerful yet user-friendly interface for analyzing EXIF metadata, identifying structural properties, and enabling deeper insights into file formats like JPEG, MP4, and more.

 Whether you're working with digital images or videos, **ImageHat** equips you with the tools to parse, visualize, and manage metadata directly from binary data.
+ImageHat is still in development and is limited to: **.JPEG, .JPG**

 ---